utilityCode-Foundation/go-playground/algorithm/README.md

 ## Divide and conquer

-Divide and conquer basically does three jobs, first divides the problem into smallest units recursively, then solves those units and last of all, combines those solved units.
+Divide and conquer basically does three jobs, first divides the problem into sub-problems recursively, then solves those sub-problems and last of all, combines those solved units.

 ### Some Algorithms
 - Binary Search